karindragimhan49/ShareTheHope/README.md

 Copy
 Edit
 npm install
-Create a .env file inside the backend directory with the following configuration:
+Create a .env file in the backend directory with the following keys:

 env
 Copy